I don’t like the word closure, yet it is used a lot in relationship to grief, especially

 time consumer, so I have deleted many outside sources.
 The ones that remain will be checked on a regular basis.
 I will no

-longer add links unless they are related to grief, helping grievers, pet loss or support for our veterans.
+longer add links unless they are related to grief, helping grievers, pet loss, or support for our active duty service members

 Thank you for visiting.
 CJ